warden-protocol/wardenprotocol/docs/docs/help-center/quick-start.md

 ## 5. Reminder for Sepolia Faucets

 For Ethereum Sepolia assets, visit:
-- https://www.alchemy.com/faucets/ethereum-sepolia  (Create an account to access the faucet)
+- [Alchemy Sepolia faucet](https://www.alchemy.com/faucets/ethereum-sepolia) – Create an account to access the faucet
-- https://sepolia-faucet.pk910.de/  (Wait until you have 0.05 SepETH to stop mining and claim your SepETH)
+- [Sepolia PoW Faucet](https://sepolia-faucet.pk910.de/) – Wait until you have 0.05 SepETH to stop mining and claim your SepETH.